Mon State Cultural Museum: Collections

 The Cultural Museum currently displays approximately 1,040 items permanently.
 An additional 2,228 items are held in storage and are occasionally put on public display.
 The collection includes a diverse array of artifacts such as Buddha images, handiworks, historical evidence, tangible and intangible cultural assets, and items related to ethnic traditions, culture, and local vocational industries.

 The Cultural Museum accepts donations of ancient artifacts from the public.
 To encourage contributions, the museum offers cash rewards and certificates of honor to donors.
 According to the Department of Archaeology and National Museum, the museum has accepted over 2,700 gold items, more than 670 silver items, over 300 bronze items, and more than 4,200 other artifacts through public donations.

 Mon culture

-The museum mainly displays traditional costumes, Buddhist artefacts, sculptures, palm-leaf manuscript, handicrafts, bronzeware, silverware, coins and figurines of the ethnic Mon people who founded one the earliest civilisations in Mainland Southeast Asia, and were responsible for the spread of Theravada Buddhism in Mainland Southeast Asia.
+The museum mainly displays traditional costumes, Buddhist artefacts, sculptures, palm-leaf manuscript, handicrafts, bronzeware, silverware, coins and figurines of the ethnic Mon people who founded one the earliest civilisations in Mainland Southeast Asia, where they were also responsible for the spread of Theravada Buddhism.

-Essentially, the museum houses ceramic art of Mon kingdoms including Martaban jars and Mon musical instruments that can only be seen in the world famous museums.
+Essentially, the museum houses ceramic art of Mon kingdoms including Martaban jars and Mon musical instruments that can also found in museum collections.

 Moreover, it exhibits a manuscript copy of Myazedi Stone Inscription (AD 1113) in Mon language and a replica of Ceremonial helmet of Queen regnant Shin Sawbu (the real one is at the V&A Museum, London).